rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 <span style="color:#00b0f0">Layout for next session: </span>

 1. Party leaves opportunity? otherwise likely an assassination mission is happening.
+2. Possible participation in/spectating of the Fools carnival?
+If not now, when they get back
-2. Destination (Vein Hunter Mission) lies behind a region called The Obsidian Peak to the north of Opportunity
+3. Destination (Vein Hunter Mission) lies behind a region called The Obsidian Peak to the north of Opportunity
-3.
+4.

 ---
 <span style="color:#7030a0">Ranks</span>